 Examples of Personality tests: The MBTI (Myers Briggs) framework, Big 5 model, 16 Personality Factors (16PF) are some popular examples of personality tests.

 Personality tests are (arguably) a little more interesting than aptitude tests, as they can be good introspective tools, apart from being selection instruments.
-Here’s a free online personality test.
+Here’s an online personality test.

 How much do psychometric tests cost?